-The J-1 Visa category is for Educational and Cultural Exchange Programs designated by the US Department of State, Exchange Visitor Program and Designation Staff.
-The J-1 Visa Program is designed to promote the exchange of persons, knowledge, and skills in the fields of education, arts, and sciences.
+The J-1 Visa category is for participation in various types of exchange programs.
+These may include students, researchers, medical trainees or interns.
+The purpose of the J-1 Visa Program is to promote the exchange of people, knowledge, and skills in the fields of education, arts, and sciences.

-There are various types of J-1 Visa programs.
-The J-1 Visa program type we most often deal with are for professional development and training of foreign visitors to the US.
-These programs are sponsored by various organizations who then place trainees at a US company for up to an 18 month training period.
+We most frequently deal with J-1 Visas for professional development and training.
+Organizations in the US then sponsor J-1 programs, who then place trainees at a US company for up to an 18 month training period.

-In addition to training and professional development programs, there are many other types of J-1 Visa programs.
+In addition to training and professional development programs, the J-1 has several other categories.
 Participants include students at all academic levels; trainees obtaining on-the-job training with private companies, institutions, and agencies; teachers of primary, secondary, and specialized schools; professors coming to teach or perform research at institutions of higher learning; research scholars; professional trainees in the medical and allied fields; and international visitors coming for the purpose of travel, observation, consultation, research, training, sharing, or demonstrating specialized knowledge or skills, or participating in organized people-to-people programs.

-- Medical Education and Training: J-1 Visa exchange visitors coming under the J-1 Visa program for graduate medical education or training must meet certain special requirements.
-They include having passed the Foreign Medical Graduate Examination in Medical Sciences, demonstrating competency in English, being automatically subject to the 2 year J-1 Home Residence Requirement (also known as the foreign residence requirement, the home physical presence requirement or §212(e) requirement), and being subject to time limits on the duration of their program.
-Physicians coming to the US on exchange visitor programs for the purpose of observation, consultation, teaching, or research in which there is little or no patient care are not subject to the above requirements.
+Medical Education and Training J-1’s are subject to the 2 year J-1 Home Residence Requirement (the foreign residence requirement, the home physical presence requirement or §212(e) restriction).
+They are also subject to time limits on the duration of their program.
+Physicians coming to the US on J-1 exchange visitor programs for observation, consultation, teaching, or research in which there is little or no patient care are not subject to the above requirements.

-- Family Members: The spouse and minor children of principal J-1 Visa applicants may apply for derivative J-2 Visas to accompany or follow to join the principal J-1 Visa applicant by presenting a copy of the principal’s Form IAP-66 or DS-2019.
-They must demonstrate that they will have sufficient financial resources to cover all expenses while in the US.
+The spouse and minor children of principal J-1 Visa applicants may apply for derivative J-2 Visas.
+The J-2 categories allows dependents to accompany or follow to join the principal J-1 Visa applicant.
+To do so, dependents should present a copy of the principal’s Form IAP-66 or DS-2019 at a US Consulate.
+They must show sufficient financial resources to cover all expenses while in the US.
 Dependents may apply to USCIS for authorization to accept employment in the US.
-Note that in cases where the principal J-1 Visa is subject to the home residency requirement, the derivative J-2 Visa holders will be subject to the home residency requirement as well.
+Note that in cases where the principal J-1 Visa is subject to the home residency requirement, derivative J-2 Visa holders will also be subject to the home residency requirement.

-- Lost DSP, IAP-66 or DS-2019 Forms: To obtain copies of lost DSP, IAP-66 or DS-2019 forms, a J-1 exchange visitor should contact the responsible officer or alternate responsible officer of the exchange visitor program(s) in which the J-1 exchange visitor participated while on the J-1 Visa.
+To obtain copies of lost DSP, IAP-66 or DS-2019 forms, contact the responsible officer or alternate responsible officer of the exchange visitor program(s) in which the J-1 exchange visitor participated while on the J-1 Visa.